-Any such breach of confidentiality would be deemed as gross misconduct except as otherwise provided or as permitted by any current legislation (e.g. the UK Public Interest Disclosure Act 1998) and could lead to your dismissal.
+Any such breach of confidentiality would be deemed as gross misconduct except as otherwise provided or as permitted by any current legislation and could lead to your dismissal.

 6.10 Whistleblowing

 The Company is dedicated to providing value for its customers and conducting all its business in a professional and ethical manner.
 If you become aware of any unethical or illegal behaviour by the Company or any of its employees, you should report this to the Designated Whistleblowing Officer (DWO) immediately.